General-relativistic spin system: Cosmological implications

-Because we are interested in cosmological consequences, let us from now specify the metric to be that of isotropic, homogeneous and flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) models with the time gauge fixed by choosing the lapse function to be $N=1$.
+Because we are interested in cosmological consequences, let us from now on specify the metric to be that of isotropic, homogeneous, and flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) models with the time gauge fixed by choosing the lapse function to be $N=1$.
 In this case, we have $g_{\mu\nu}=(-1,a^2 \delta_{ij})$, $g^{\mu\nu} = (-1, \delta^{ij}/a^2)$, where $a$ denotes the scale factor.
-For this metric, in the comoving reference frame, the well normalised 4-velocity vector takes the form $u^\mu = (1,0,0,0)$.
-In consequence, only diagonal elements of the stress-energy tensor (\ref{StressEnergyTensor}) survive, leading to the relations: $\rho = T^{00}$ and $p = \frac{1}{3} g_{ij} T^{ij}$.
+For this metric, in the comoving reference frame, the well normalized four-velocity vector takes the form $u^\mu = (1,0,0,0)$.
+In consequence, only diagonal elements of the stress-energy tensor [Eq. (\ref{StressEnergyTensor})] survive, leading to the relations: $\rho = T^{00}$ and $p = \frac{1}{3} g_{ij} T^{ij}$.

 In consequence, for the isotropic and homogeneous background geometry, the stress-energy tensor of the (test) field $\xi$, given by Eq.~(\ref{StressEnergyTensorXi}), leads to the following expressions for energy density and pressure: